+Figure 5.20: Approximate knee location for energy resolution at 122 keV for the four detectors used in this research as well as the two detectors used in in the Nakano, Simpson, and Imhof study of 1977 [4].

 The energy resolution degradation at higher temperatures was dominated by leakage current.
-This was not the case at lower temperatures (130ºK).
-Mechanically cooled detector systems that have not been well isolated from the microphonic noise of the cooler, tend to be dominated by microphonic noise at temperatures below 130ºK.
-By measuring the energy resolution of the detector assemblies with the cooler enabled and then again with the cooler disabled, one can determine precisely the energy resolution that is a direct result of the microphonic noise created by the cryocooler.
-I selected detector 1 and detector 4 for this additional measurement to show the varying impact across a wide range of detector volumes.
-These results were reported in Chapter 5 previously and again below.
+This was not the case at lower temperatures (e.g., 130ºK).
+Microphonic noise introduced through mechanical cooling of the detector system is most pronounced at lower temperatures.
+This is due to the fact that in order to achieve the cooler temperatures, the coolers tend to operate at a high percentage of maximum drive voltage.
+This results in a larger displacer travel and subsequently more mechanical vibration.
+As a result, the microphonic noise induced by the cooler tends to be largest at temperatures below 130ºK.
+By measuring the energy resolution of the detector assemblies with the cooler enabled and then again with the cooler disabled, one can precisely determine the energy resolution that is a direct result of the microphonic noise created by the cryocooler.
+These results were reported in Chapter 5.2 previously and are shown again below.